Deveo/ember-emojione/README.md

     }
     ```

 * If you chose to include local SVG assets, default SVG paths will use root-relative urls, e. g. `/ember-emojione/svg/1f631.svg`.
-If you server your app from a subdirectory, please override one of the SVG URL options to include the subdirectory.
+If you serve your app from a subdirectory, please override one of the SVG URL options to include the subdirectory.
 You don't need this if you serve SVG assets from a CDN (default).